Summer Solstice - the Longest Day - Litha - Midsummer.

 Ground yourself

 Ground yourself with yoga, meditation, or take up Qi Gong.
 There’s strong sun energy brewing on the solstice, which can feel intense for some.
-Help ground yourself with meditative rituals that connect you to mind, body and spirit.
-Go to a class, or practice a Qi Gong or yoga tutorial or meditation visualisation on youtube, listen to meditation music, and try to do these rituals outside if you can.
+Help yourself with meditative rituals that connect you to mind, body and spirit.
+Go to a class, or practice a Qi Gong or yoga tutorial or meditation / visualisation on youtube, listen to soothing music, or nature sounds (I personally love the sound of rain) and try to do these rituals outside if you can, these things will help to ground and cool the intense Yang fire energy that midsummer brings.
 (See my Litha meditations on YouTube, or listen on my podcast here)

 Crystal Magic